-With summer comes endless activities to keep kids busy.
-From riding bikes in the driveway to playing tag with neighborhood friends, there are a lot of different ways for young kids to play.
-As a parent, you know that for young children, playing is how they learn about the world.
-In this parenting tip, we wanted to share some ideas for activities that you can do with your kids that will not only get your kids outside, but can help you track developmental milestones as well.
+Playing is how children learn about the world, and during the summertime there are tons of activities to keep kids busy.
+From riding bikes to playing tag with neighborhood friends, there are a lot of different ways for young kids to learn through play.
+Today’s Parenting Tip has some ideas for activities you can do with your kids that will not only get your kids outside but can help you track developmental milestones as well.

 The Importance of Developmental Milestones

 Developmental milestones refer to specific moments that help keep track of a child’s growth.
 Examples include taking a first step, displaying empathy, and more.
 Taking the time to play with your child is critical to their development.
 Not only does this help you form a lasting bond, but it also helps you teach your child life skills and allows you to monitor their development.

 Tracking your child’s development is also important for another reason.
 In case your child is experiencing delays, you will want to bring anything you notice up to your pediatrician as soon as possible.
 While all children develop differently, there are general rules of thumb that can be useful for parents.
 The CDC has put together a great resource called Milestones in Action—this resource can help you visualize these milestones and give a rough idea of a time frame to follow.

 Double Duty: Ideas for Play and Developmental Milestone Tracking

 Below are some suggestions for activities you can do with your children this summer and how to use them to monitor developmental milestones.
 Some of these activities can be done with you and your child alone, whereas some might require a few more people.